Authentication

 You could host the plugin at a subdomain named "plugin" which would give you:

-In our browser testing, this subdomain setup is recognized by all browsers and the cookies are not treated as 3rd party cookies.
+In our browser testing, this subdomain setup is recognized by all browsers, so the cookies are not treated as 3rd party cookies.

 If you want to learn more about handling cookies in your web browser, these external resources may be useful: